Student Code of Conduct

 A. Administrative Resolution

-A resolution of a complaint, which is mutually agreed upon by the CCA and the Student.
+A. A resolution of a complaint, which is mutually agreed upon by the CCA and the Student.
 An Administrative Resolution shall be put in writing by the CCA, signed by the CCA and the Student and maintained in a student’s disciplinary file.
 An Administrative Resolution shall result in a Student waiving their right to a Student Conduct Board hearing or Appeal.

 B. Appeals Officer